MichaelCurrin/dev-resources/resources/javascript/transpilers.md

 ---

 - [Babel](https://babeljs.io/)
+    - > Babel is a JavaScript compiler.
+      >
+      > Use next generation JavaScript, today.
     - This can do a lot and the site covers it well.
-    - One use-case is transpiling JSX syntax for React to just JS.
+        - Transpile TS to plain JS.
-    - Another is transpiling ES6 to older JS.
+        - Transpile JSX to plain JS.
+        - Transpile modern JS (like ES6) to older JS (like before ES5), for compatibility with older browsers.
+Warning, this can be your files larger and slower.
     - [Babel REPL](https://babeljs.io/repl/) on the website let's you do live conversion of JSX, TS, etc. to plain JS.
 - [TypeScript](http://www.typescriptlang.org/)
     - [TypeScript in 5 minutes](https://www.typescriptlang.org/docs/handbook/typescript-in-5-minutes.html)